Tax bracket: Sample tax calculation

 In addition to the Federal income tax, John probably pays state income tax, Social Security tax, and Medicare tax.
 The Social Security tax in 2007 for John is 6.2% on the first $97,500 of earned income (wages), or a maximum of $6,045.
 There are no exclusions from earned income for Social Security so John pays the maximum of $6,045.
 His wife pays $12,000 x 6.2% = $744.
 Medicare is 1.45% on all earned income with no maximum.
 John and his wife pays $112,000 x 1.45% = $1,624 for Medicare in 2007.

 Most states also levy income tax, exceptions being Alaska, Florida, Nevada, South Dakota, Texas, Washington, New Hampshire, Tennessee and Wyoming.

+Tax brackets Brazil

+The current income tax bracket table for residents in Brazil, as of May 2025, under the monthly progressive scale for individual income tax (IRPF).

+2025 tax brackets

+Deductions: Deductions refer to the fixed amount that is subtracted from the taxable income at each tax rate tier to reduce your tax liability.
+These deductions are set by the government and are designed to decrease the effective tax burden on the individual.

+Individuals may also be eligible for other deductions such as: